Superb lyrebird: Distribution and habitat

+Superb lyrebird in courtship display, making characteristic 'laser' calls.

 Lyrebirds are ancient Australian animals.
 The Australian Museum contains fossils of lyrebirds dating back to about 15 million years ago.
 The prehistoric Menura tyawanoides has been described from early Miocene fossils found at the famous Riversleigh site.
 The superb lyrebird is found in the forests of southeastern Australia, ranging from southern Victoria to southeastern Queensland.

 The bird was introduced to southern Tasmania in 1934–54, amid ill-founded fears the species was becoming threatened with extinction in its mainland populations.
 The Tasmania population is thriving and even growing.
 Across the rest of its large range, the lyrebird is common, and is evaluated as being of least concern on the IUCN Red List of Threatened Species.

 This range of the superb lyrebird includes a variety of biomes, including subtropical and temperate rainforest, and wet and dry sclerophyll forest.
 The preferred habitat of the bird is in wet forest and rainforest, where there is an open ground layer of moist leaf litter shaded by vegetation.
 In favourable seasons, the lyrebird range is often extended into drier areas further from water sources.